 US Club reviewed clubs nationwide and selected those that met or exceeded rigorous Players First standards related to Club Development, Coaching Development, Player Development, Parent Engagement & Education and Player Health & Safety.

 "We're really appreciative of this recognition from US Club," said Joe Dugan, President of the San Francisco Elite Academy.
 "Our club's core pillars align perfectly with the Player First philosophy.
 We've always been the San Francisco club trying to raise the bar for a competitive youth soccer experience.
 We understand that a club isn't only about wins and losses, but it's about creating a holistic environment for growth that benefits young people for the entire lives.

-You can read about Players First from US Club here.
+Visit our Players First page on the website for more details or read about Players First from US Club here.